 - Do not run through walls, doorways, ceilings, or floors.
 If a cord is covered, heat cannot escape, which may result in a fire hazard.

 - Do not use an extension cord for more than one appliance.

-- Heavy reliance on extension cords is an indication that you have too few outlets to address your needs.
-Have additional outlets installed where you need them.
+- Heavy reliance on extension cords indicates that you have too few outlets to address your needs.
+Have additional outlets installed where you need them?

 - Multiple plug outlets must be plugged directly into mounted electrical receptacles; they cannot be chained together.

-- Make sure the extension cord or temporary power strip you use is rated for the products to be plugged in, and is marked for either indoor or outdoor use.
+- Ensure the extension cord or temporary power strip you use is rated for the products to be plugged in and marked for indoor or outdoor use.

-- The appliance or tool that you are using the cord with will have a wattage rating on it.
-Match this up with your extension cord, and do not use a cord that has a lower rating.
+- The appliance or tool you use the cord with will have a wattage rating.
+Match this up with your extension cord, and do not use a lower-rating cord.

 - Never use three-prong plugs with outlets that only have two slots for the plug.
 Do not cut off the ground pin to force a fit.
 This defeats the purpose of a three-prong plug and could lead to an electrical shock.
 Never force a plug into an outlet if it doesn’t fit.

 - Use extension cords with polarized and/or three-prong plugs.

 - Buy only cords approved by an independent testing laboratory, such as Underwriters Laboratories (UL), Intertek (ETL), or Canadian Standards Association (CSA).